adisrivas/Model_Extropy/README.md

 Model Landing Page

 All contents have not been yet written.
-Require internet connection foor some features to load.
+Require internet connection for some features to load.